-Continue where we left off in Section 2.3.3 with the Millsite.dxf map loaded.
+We can continue where we left off in Section 2.3.3 with the Millsite.dxf map loaded.
 We selected a single Sample Area from the site.
-The Action Level for the contaminant of interest is 6 pCi/g in the top 6 in. of soil.
-Previous investigations indicate an estimated standard deviation of 2 pCi/g for the contaminant of interest.
-The null hypothesis for this problem is "Assume Site is Dirty" or H0: True mean >=AL.
+The Action Level for the contaminant of interest is $\mathbf{6}$ pCi/g in the top 6 in. of soil.
+Previous investigations indicate an estimated standard deviation of $\mathbf{2}$ pCi/g for the contaminant of interest.
+The null hypothesis for this problem is "Assume Site is Dirty" or $H_0$ : True mean $\geq A.L$ .

-We desire an alpha error rate of 1%.
-We also desire a beta error rate of 1%.
+We desire an alpha error rate of 1% and a beta error rate of 1%.
 According to EPA (2000a, pp. 6-10), 1% for both alpha and beta are the most stringent limits on decision errors typically encountered for environmental data.
-We tentatively decide to set the lower bound of the gray region at 5 pCi/g.
-We also decide that a systematic grid is preferable.
+We tentatively decide to set the lower bound of the gray region at 5 pCi/g and decide a systematic grid is preferable.